khangdzox/Inference-Engine/README.md

     - [ ] `find_unit_clause(clauses, symbols, model)`: This method finds a unit clause in the given clauses.

-- `chaining_node.py`: This file contains the implementation of the node used in the forward and backward chaining algorithms.
+- `chaining_helper.py`: This file contains the helper method for the chaining algorithm.

-    - [ ] `ChainingNode`: This class represents a node in the chaining algorithm.
+    - [x] `premise(sentence)`: This method returns the premise of the given sentence.

+    - [x] `conclusion(sentence)`: This method returns the conclusion of the given sentence.

 - `parse.py`: This file contains utility functions that are used by the other files.